 Personal Information Sales/Sharing Opt-Out and Opt-In Rights

-Under the California Consumer Privacy Act (“CCPA”), if you are 16 years of age or older, you have the right to direct us not to sell or share your personal information at any time (the “right to opt-out”).
+Under the CCPA, if you are 16 years of age or older, you have the right to direct us not to sell or share your personal information at any time (the “right to opt-out”).
 We do not sell or share your information with third parties.

 We will not discriminate against you for exercising any of your rights under the CCPA.
-Unless permitted by the CCPA, we will not:
+Unless permitted under the law, we will not: